h3abionet/african_genomics_medicine_portal/README.md

-pwd# African Genomic Precision Medicine Portal
+# African Genomic Precision Medicine Portal

 This is the African Genomic Medicine Portal that provides information about African genomics and variation with regards to pharmocology and disease.